Vesicle budding induced by binding of curvature-inducing proteins: Local protein binding

 In this study, $\kappa_{\rm d}=20k_{\rm B}T$ and $\bar{\kappa}_{\rm d}/\kappa_{\rm d}=-1$ are used as they are typical values of lipid membranes.
 Since $\bar{\kappa}_{\rm p}$ for the bound membrane is unknown, two cases are considered: $\bar{\kappa}_{\rm p} = - \kappa_{\rm p}$ and $\bar{\kappa}_{\rm p} = \bar{\kappa}_{\rm d}$.
 In the former case, the proteins have the same ratio to the bending rigidity as for the bare membrane.
 In the latter, the proteins do not change the saddle-splay modulus of the membrane.
 The former condition is considered in this work, unless otherwise specified (the latter condition is examined in Sec.~\ref{sec:results2}).

 The first term in the integral of Eq.~(\ref{eq:F0}) represents the protein binding energy.
 Under higher $\mu$, more proteins bind to the membrane.
 The last two terms of Eq.~(\ref{eq:F0}) represent the pairwise inter-protein interactions and the mixing entropy of the bound proteins, respectively.
-Proteins have a repulsive or attractive interactions at $b>0$ and $b<0$, respectively.
+Proteins have repulsive or attractive interactions at $b>0$ and $b<0$, respectively.
+In the addition of the direct inter-protein interactions, the proteins interact with each other via membrane (bending deformation, height mismatch, and Casimir-like interactions)~\cite{reyn07,auth09,aran96,four99,gout21}.
+Here, we consider only weak curvature-independent interactions so that proteins are uniformly distributed in each component.
+Note that membrane-mediated interactions between soft objects such as proteins can be much weaker than hard objects~\cite{nogu17}.

 The inter-protein interaction via the spontaneous curvature is also considered in this work.
 If the proteins have large hydrophobic domains above the membrane, as depicted on the right side of Fig.~\ref{fig:cart}(a), a repulsive interaction yields a positive spontaneous curvature~\cite{baum11}.
 Opposite (negative) curvature can be induced by an attractive interaction.
 In this study, linear dependence on the protein density is considered as a leading-order approximation; i.e., $H_0$ is replaced by $H_0'= H_0+ H_1\phi$ in Eq.~(\ref{eq:Fcv0}).
 The effect of this condition on a constant-area vesicle is discussed in Sec.~\ref{sec:results3}.
 For the other conditions, only constant spontaneous curvature ($H_1=0$) is considered, for simplicity.

 In thermal equilibrium, the protein density $\phi$ is locally determined for the given curvatures.
 When the inter-protein interactions are negligible ($b=0$ and $H_1=0$), $\phi$ is obtained from $\partial F/\partial \phi|_{H}=0$ for a spherical membrane ($H=C_1=C_2$) as a sigmoid function: